- Chetham's College House was built in 1421, as a college for priests in neighbouring Manchester Cathedral

 - The New School Building was opened in 2012

 - Students gave the first performance in The Stoller Hall in 2016, one year before its official opening

 The state-of-the-art New School Building and the stunning Stoller Hall have opened a new chapter in Chetham’s 600-year history.

-Almost fifty years later, Chetham’s enjoys an enviable reputation as one of the world’s most celebrated and internationally renowned schools of music.
-In 2012 its facilities were transformed with the opening of the New School Building, a superb space for learning with acoustically designed practice and performance rooms, bright new spaces for academic study, and the opening in 2017 of The Stoller Hall – a stunning new performance venue forging links between professional and student musicians.
+Fifty years later, Chetham’s enjoys an enviable reputation as one of the world’s most celebrated and internationally renowned schools of music.
+In 2012, Chetham’s Capital Project was underway and our facilities were transformed with the opening of the New School Building, a superb space for learning with acoustically designed practice and performance rooms, bright new spaces for academic study, and the opening of The Stoller Hall in 2017, a stunning new performance venue forging links between professional and student musicians.